 - Attend class. - Be prepared for class by going over the reading/textbook chapters before lecture.
 Classroom experiences will be richer for you when you have background information about the subject. - Work problems every single day!
-A little daily practice will make learning the material much easier. - Find a group to study with; working with your classmates is one of the best ways to learn. - Learn how to ask clarifying questions and how to be a coach for your classmates. - When confused, challenged, frustrated or having an "aha" moment, visit the instructor during their office hours. - Review the syllabus and learn policies and procedures for this class.
-Understand your rights and responsibilities as a student and as a class member. - Be engaged prepared to stretch your abilities.
+A little daily practice will make learning the material much easier. - Find a group to study with, working with your classmates is one of the best ways to learn. - Learn how to ask clarifying questions and how to be a coach for your classmates. - When confused, challenged, frustrated or having an "aha" moment, visit the instructor during their office hours. - Be engaged and prepared to stretch your abilities.
 You will get out of this class what you put into it.